swiftlang/swift-evolution/proposals/0483-inline-array-sugar.md

 }
 ```

-The way in which Swift privileges `[Double]` with sugar strongly implies you should us that in this translation.
+The way in which Swift privileges `[Double]` with sugar strongly implies you should use that in this translation.
 This would be the wrong choice.
 Every access to those coordinate accessors would need to check the bounds (because while the author might ensure that the value of `e` will only ever have length 3, the compiler cannot easily know this) and, in the case of mutation, a check for uniqueness of the pointer.
 It would also make `vec3` a nontrivial type, which has significant performance implications wherever it is used. `InlineArray<3, Double>` has none of these problems.

 Other examples include using nested `Array` types i.e. using `[[Double]]` to represent a matrix – which would also have significant negative consequences depending on the use case, compared to using an `InlineArray` to model the same values.
 In other cases, the "copy on write" nature of `Array` can mislead users into thinking that copies are risk-free, when actually copying an array can lead to "defeating" copy on write in subtle ways that can cause difficult-to-hunt-down performance issues.
 In all these cases, you need to pick the right one of two options for the performance goals you are trying to achieve.

 It is likely that Swift's choice (deviating from many of its peers) to emphasize its dynamic array through sugar, has led to a negative impact on the culture of writing performant Swift code, with the nicely sugared dynamic arrays (and array value literals) being over-favored.
 This is not intended to make the case that Swift should _not_ have this sugar.
-Dynamic arrays are widely useful and Swift's readability goals are improved by Swift having a consise syntax for creating them.
+Dynamic arrays are widely useful and Swift's readability goals are improved by Swift having a concise syntax for creating them.
 But writing performant Swift code inevitably involves having an understanding of the underlying performance characteristics of _all_ the types you are using, and syntax or type naming alone cannot solve this.

 Of course, all this only matters when you are trying to write code that maximizes performance.
 But that is a really important use case for Swift.
 The goal for Swift is a language that is as safe and enjoyable to write as many high-level non-performant languages, but also can achieve peak performance when that is your goal.
 And the idea is that when you are targeting that level of performance, you don't have to go into "ugly, no longer nice swift" mode to do it, with nice sugared `[Double]` replaced with less pleasant full type name of `InlineArray` – something a user coming from Go or C++ or Rust might find a downgrade.
 Similarly, attempting to incorporate the word "inline" into the sugar e.g. `[5 inline Int]` creates a worst of both worlds solution that many would find offputting to use, without solving the fundamental issue.